Hullow/42/push_swap/Journal-push_swap.md

 	=> also, need to do a few more tests of the checker => okay right, done albeit a bit superficially

+=> pushed, will subscribe to defence tomorrow morning (no spots yet)